Frise chronologique

 Moving to Rue de Richelieu

 In 2014, the École des Chartes moved to 65 rue de Richelieu, the latest development in its real estate history.
-This move virtually brought the School back to its starting point, the Bibliothèque Nationale.
-The School's library moved to 12 rue des Petits-Champs in 2016, and its affiliated institutes (CTHS, URFIST) and research laboratory moved to Campus Condorcet in 2019.
+This move virtually brought the École back to its site of origin, the Bibliothèque Nationale.
+The École’s library moved to 12 rue des Petits-Champs in 2016, and its affiliated institutes (CTHS, URFIST) and research laboratory moved to Campus Condorcet in 2019.

 2017